Toggle menu

 It can be used as soon as it's registered, with your permission.

-Help deciding if you should make a lasting power of attorney
+Help decide if you should make a lasting power of attorney

 Contact the Office of the Public Guardian if you need help.